dendronhq/dendron-site/vault/community.office-hours.2021.07.04.md

 -   Native Dendron Preview
     -   Built using Dendron web ui
-    -   Will be common between VS Code and upcoming nextjs based publishing so everything is consistent
+    -   Will be common between VS Code and upcoming Next.js based publishing so everything is consistent
     -   Easier to ship new features
     -   Much faster
     -   Reduce initial download size by +100MB